 How do I decide on the best breast implant size for me?

-The best breast implant size for you will vary depending on your overall goals for treatment and the particular look you are trying to achieve.
-There are two main types of breast implant shape including both round implants and anatomical or ‘teardrop’ implants.
+The best breast implant size for you will vary depending on your overall treatment goals and the specific look you are trying to achieve.
+There are two main types of breast implant shapes, including both round implants and anatomical or ‘teardrop’ implants.
 Round implants are the most commonly used type of implant.
-Breast implants also come in a variety of different projections and these refer to the distance the implant protrudes from its base.
+Breast implants also come in a variety of different projections, and these refer to the distance the implant protrudes from its base.
 Patients looking for a more natural-looking breast augmentation result may prefer to use a low-profile implant.
-Many patients looking for a more dramatic increase in breast size may prefer to opt for a high-profile breast implant which although appearing less natural-looking will enhance the appearance of the cleavage area.
-The choice is entirely yours and your surgeon will be able to advise you on what is possible after assessing you fully.
-Our expert breast surgeons will give you the full range of options tailored to your body size and shape and your overall goals for treatment.

 What is the most popular breast implant size?